Characters of the Marvel Cinematic Universe: M–Z: Nakia

+As of 2025, the character has appeared in two projects: the films Black Panther and Black Panther: Wakanda Forever.
+An alternate universe variant of Nakia (voiced by Brittany Adebumola) appeared in one project: the Disney+ animated series What If...?.

 Namor

-Namor (portrayed by Tenoch Huerta Mejía) is the king of Talokan, whose people refer to him as the feathered serpent god K'uk'ulkan.
-In 1517, his mother Fen ingested a vibranium-laced herb to gain immunity from smallpox while pregnant with her son.
+Namor (portrayed by Tenoch Huerta Mejía as an adult and by Manuel Chavez as a child) is the king of Talokan, whose people refer to him as the feathered serpent god K'uk'ulkan.
+In 1571, his mother Fen ingested a vibranium-laced herb to gain immunity from smallpox while pregnant with her son.
 The effects of the herb caused her and the rest of Yucatán's people to develop blue skin and grow gills that restricted their ability to breathe air on the surface, thus forcing them to relocate underwater and establish Talokan as a new civilization.
-The herb additionally caused her son to undergo a mutation at birth, which gave him pointed ears and winged ankles enabling him to fly, as well as hybrid human physiology that enabled him to breathe oxygen and water simultaneously.
+The herb additionally caused her son to undergo a mutation at birth, which gave him pointed ears, winged ankles enabling him to fly, and the ability to breathe oxygen and water simultaneously.
 Motivated by his hatred of the surface world, and a recent discovery of a vibranium detection device designed by Riri Williams in the ocean that put his nation at risk, he initially attempted to forge a military alliance with the nation of Wakanda to protect Talokan while supplying their people with his army due to its similarly isolationist nature in exchange for the custody of Williams, to which both Queen Ramonda and Princess Shuri decline.
 However, after a fight between the two nations, Shuri and Namor come to an alliance, and opt to help each other in the future.